autonomous-web-org/Google-Map-Scraper/README.md

 > [!NOTE]
 > Hey everyone,
 >
 > We wanted to give you a quick update regarding the release of our code.
 We understand your eagerness to get your hands on it, and we truly appreciate your patience as we work through this process.
-In the meantime you can explore alternatives here <a href="https://github.com/search?q=google%20map%20scraper&type=repositories">Google Map Scraper Code</a>
 >
 > Thank you for your understanding and continued support!